martinsumner/riak_kv/docs/ReplicationGuide.md

   - They may be configured to automatically discover other nodes within the cluster from that node.
 - A sink worker can only be configured to read from one Source queue (by name) - but that name can exist on multiple nodes and/or clusters.
 For a sink node to receive updates from multiple clusters, consistent queue names should be used across the source clusters.
   - Queue names are used to identify the entity interested in receiving the event.

+The number of sink workers can be configured on the node:

-- Each node will have a configurable number of sink workers, which will be distributed across the source peer nodes (either configured or discovered).
+- The sink workers will be distributed across the source peer nodes (either configured or discovered).
-  - The number of workers can be adjusted via the `remote_console` at run-time.
   - The number of workers will constrain the pace at which events can be pulled from a source cluster, and also the PUSH workload that a sink cluster can generate for itself.
 - There is an overhead of a sink making requests on the source, so each sink worker will backoff if a request results in no replication events being discovered.
 - The sink worker pool does not auto-expand.
   - Sufficient sink workers need to be configured to keep-up with real-time replication, though [this number can be adjusted at runtime](#changing-the-number-of-sink-workers).
   - There is some protection from over-provisioning but not from under-provisioning.

+In handling replication events, sink workers are constrained in that:

 - A sink worker can fetch only one object at a time, and must push that object into the sink cluster before returning to fetch the next available replication event.
   - Inter-cluster latency will be a factor in the replication throughput achievable by a group of sink workers.
 - A sink-worker will never prompt re-replication, it will only push that update into the local cluster;